 Everybody knows that exercise is good for you.
 Some of the people who are not too lazy to exercise have experienced it for themselves.
 You start your day feeling down and unmotivated, go out for a run even though that was the last thing you wanted to do, and come back home fresh, full of energy, and happy once again.

 However, what is it in sports and physical activity that does the trick and flips the happiness switch in our brain?
 Ever since this phenomenon was first noticed, science has been all over it.
+Even if you get the Coral code to gamble for your favorite sport, an activity like that can have a positive impact on your general health.
 It’s not at all a coincidence that doing sports makes you feel less anxious, less stressed out, and helps you fight depression — this is how it really happens.

 1. Doing Sports Releases “Happy” Chemicals

 In order to feel happy, your brain needs to produce a chemical known as Dopamine.
 This is a neurotransmitter that allows your brain to work properly.
 Studies show that, as we grow old, our body produces less dopamine, which is why it is so important to do activities that support its production.